-“Geography explains the past, illuminates the present and prepares us for the future.
+“Geography illustrates the past, explains the present and prepares us for the future.
 What could be more important than that?”
-Michael Palin 2009
+Michael Palin

 Our intent for a high quality geography education is to inspire in students, regardless of their background, a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources so that it engenders a mutual respect and tolerance of those with different faiths and beliefs.
 In addition, teaching will provide all students with knowledge about natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As students progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.